yy4382/obsidian-static-site-export/README.md

 Tags in frontmatter and content will be merged into frontmatter, then remove "#" and anything before the last "/".

-## Known Issues

-- Not working on Obsidian on iOS: Probably caused by the `lighting-fs` library, which is used for git upload.

 ## Roadmap

 - [ ] Support more upload methods (add back the S3 method that v1 supports).